CTC vs In-Hand Salary Guide India 2026-27

 What is CTC?

-- Direct compensation (paid to you): Basic salary, HRA, special allowances, bonuses
+- Direct pay (credited to you): Basic salary, HRA, special allowances, bonuses

-- Employer contributions (paid for you): EPF employer share, gratuity, insurance premiums
+- Statutory contributions (paid on your behalf): Employer’s EPF share, gratuity provision, insurance premiums

-- Variable components: Performance bonus, commissions, stock options
+- Variable pay: Performance bonuses, commissions, stock options

 Example: ₹12 LPA Breakdown